OOPMan/jquery-plugincreator/README.rst

 by the called function, if such a overridden function exists.
 If not, then **_super** will be populated with a no-op and is thus safe to call anyway.

+As you may have guessed, a name-mangling JS compressor can interfere with the detection of **_super** parameter.
+In order to deal with this, either disable name-mangling for your compressor or alternatively make use of the **alwaysInjectSuper** parameter available for certain functions.

 Also note that jQuery PluginCreator provides five base functions for new plugins.
 These functions are:

 * **init()**, the base constructor function called after plugin instantiation is complete.
 The base version is a no-op.
 * **getInstance()**, allows for the plugin instance to be retrieved.
 * **update(options)**, allows for the values on the *options* member to be updated for a given plugin instance.
-* **extend(members)**, allows for the plugin instance members to be updated post-instantiation.
+* **extend(members, alwaysInjectSuper=false)**, allows for the plugin instance members to be updated post-instantiation.
   The scope/inheritance mechanism referred to above is applied to members supplied to this function, enabling access to overridden functions to be maintained using the **_super** parameter.
 * **destroy()**, provides the plugin destructor function.
 If you override this method be sure to call **_super()** on the final line of your overriding function in order to ensure that plugin destruction is handled correctly.